AFC Cup 2020 matches likely to be held between October 23 and November 4 in a single venue | Goal.com

 AFC Cup 2020 matches likely to be held between October 23 and November 4 in a single venue

-The remaining matches of the 2020 Asian Football Confederation (AFC) Cup is likely to be held between October 23 and November 4, Goal can confirm.
+The remaining group stage matches of the 2020 Asian Football Confederation (AFC) Cup is likely to be held between October 23 and November 4, Goal can confirm.

 AFC held a meeting with clubs from the South Asia Zone via teleconferencing on Friday and discussed the dates and venues to conduct the remaining group stage matches of the 2020 AFC Cup.